hungryram/frankchaveznew/content/first-time-buyer-information.md

 +++
 meta_description = "While knowing how much you can afford is the first step, sellers will be much more receptive to potential buyers who have been pre-approved.
-You also will avoid being disappointed when going after the homes you are interested in that may be out of your price range." title = "First Time Buyer Information" title_tag = "First Time Buyer Information - Sandra Cervantes Realty One Group" [menu.main] parent = "Buyers" weight = 2
+You also will avoid being disappointed when going after the homes you are interested in that may be out of your price range." title = "First Time Buyer Information" title_tag = "First Time Buyer Information - Frank Chavez with Wallstreet Realty" [menu.main] parent = "Buyers" weight = 2